 People today should be educated on the steps that can be taken in order to make sure they are mentally stable.
 Mental health has become a major component in our society and we should have more resources to monitor our mental health.

 Living in Miller Hall on campus freshman year, during midterms and finals there would be different activities branded things like “self-care nights” which included making stress balls, drinking tea and eating pizza.
 These activities might help in the short term but the long term is more important.

 Middleton Library is another place on campus that partakes in these stress reducing activities during midterms and finals.
-I understand every student needs relief in such stressful times, but what about all the other times?
+I understand every student needs relief in stressful times, but what about all the other times?

-Mental health issues do not just happen twice a semester, but they should happen all the time.
 I think a “self-care night” should entail the ability to talk to a professional who can give students tips on how to cope in stressful situations.

 The point is that many people suffer with mental health issues and do not even know they are suffering.
 By self-care, it should mean putting yourself first and making sure you are mentally stable.